rhocela/wisdom-walk/docs/part-10/day-96.md

 **Day:** 96

-**When this Happened:** Heaven and earth - visions of judgment and intercession
+**Chronological Setting:** Heaven and earth - visions of judgment and intercession

 **Readings:**
 - [Revelation 6:1–8:13](https://www.biblegateway.com/passage/?search=Revelation+6%3A1-8%3A13) (Apocalypse)